First detection of tracks of radon progeny recoils by MIMAC: Radon progeny recoils origin and signature

 \subsection{Radon emanation origin}

-In the material screening, a pollution of \Nucl{U}{238} and \Nucl{Th}{232} was measured in detector materials such as the stainless steel mesh and the PCB of the micromegas.
-This intrinsic pollution is a source of \Nucl{Rn}{222} and \Nucl{Rn}{220}.
-After successive alpha decays, they can migrate from the materials bulk to their surfaces.
-The events associated to the $\alpha$ and $\beta$ decays of these radio-nuclei constitute a background for WIMP dark matter search and they should be discriminated in dark matter detectors.
-Radon Progeny Recoils (RPR) denote nuclear recoils produced by \ag-decays of radioactive elements of \Nucl{Rn}{222} and \Nucl{Rn}{220} decay chains, it includes \ag-particles and daughter nuclei recoils.
+A background for dark matter detection arises from an intrinsic pollution of detector material by radioactive nuclei, such as \Nucl{U}{238} and \Nucl{Th}{232}.
+The decay chains of such nuclei produce electron recoil (ER) background from $\beta$ decays and $\gamma$ de-excitation.
+In addition, we have radon emanations from the surface of the materials, releasing \Nucl{Rn}{222} and \Nucl{Rn}{220} inside the gas of the detector.
+Radon Progeny Recoils\footnote{RPR} denote NRs produced by \ag-decays from \Nucl{Rn}{222} and \Nucl{Rn}{220} decay chains.
+It includes \ag-particles and daughter nucleus recoils.
 These events have been extensively observed in dark matter detectors, see for example:~\cite{Burgos2007,Daw:2013waa,Battat2014,Malling2013}.
-The first report of RPR events in a dark matter directional detector was published by the DRIFT collaboration in 2008~\cite{Burgos2007}.
-This paper and the following on this topic~\cite{Daw:2013waa,Battat2014} presented their results about the measurement of the track length of \ag-particles from the radon progeny.
-They correlated the length of the \ag-particle track with its kinetic energy in order to identify each nucleus decay.
+The first report of RPR events in a dark matter directional detector was published by the DRIFT collaboration in 2008~\cite{Burgos2007} ~\cite{Daw:2013waa,Battat2014}.
+They measured the track length of \ag-particles from the radon progeny and correlated the length of the \ag-particle track with its kinetic energy in order to identify each nucleus decay.

-In the MIMAC detector, in dark matter search configuration, it is not possible to measure \ag-particle energies or their track lengths because at 50 mbar their tracks are not fully contained in the active volume of one of the chambers.
-Instead, we can observe the daughter nuclear recoils produced by the \ag-particle emission measuring their 3D tracks with their total ionization energy showing the ability of the detector to get a clear signature of low energy nuclear recoil tracks.
+When the MIMAC detector is in dark matter search mode, it is not possible to measure \ag-particle energies or their track lengths.
+Indeed, at 50 mbar their tracks are not fully contained in the active volume of one chamber.
+Instead, we can observe the daughter NRs produced by the \ag-particle emission measuring their 3D tracks with their total ionization energy showing the ability of the detector to get a clear signature of low energy NR tracks.